sven-cork/art-connoisseur/TEST_VALIDATION.md

 ## Device Compatibility
-  The following Art Connoissery features were tested using Chrome Developer Tools for the devices listed in the table below:
+  The following Art Connoisseur features were tested using Chrome Developer Tools for the devices listed in the table below:
   - Login user
   - Register user
   - Open All Materials